On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Lower Bound on the Approximation Ratio of the -Improv and -Opt Algorithm

 \subsubsection{Acknowledgements}

-I want to thank Fabian Henneke, Stefan Hougardy, Yvonne Omlor and Heiko Röglin for reading this paper and making helpful remarks.
+I want to thank Fabian Henneke, Stefan Hougardy, Yvonne Omlor, Heiko Röglin and anonymous reviewers for reading this paper and making helpful remarks.
 I was supported by the Bonn International Graduate School.